Menu

 Q: Can I pay by Direct Debit?

 Yes.
-You have the choice of setting up a Direct Debit to cover at least the minimum payment, the full amount due or a set amount each month (where this is less than the minimum payment shown on your statement, the minimum payment due will be collected).
+You have the choice of setting up a Direct Debit to cover at least the contractual minimum payment, the full amount due or a set amount each month (where this is less than the contractual minimum payment shown on your statement, the contractual minimum payment due will be collected).
 For more details or to arrange a Direct Debit, please call 0333 220 2692*.

 Q: How long does it take after I have made a payment before I can start using my marbles card again?